jundalisay/sp/content/en/research/constitutions/eu/protocols/part-34.md

 ---

-34. PROTOCOL ON THE TRANSITIONAL PROVISIONS RELATING TO THE INSTITUTIONS AND BODIES OF THE UNION

 <!-- THE HIGH CONTRACTING PARTIES,
 WHEREAS, in order to organise the transition from the European Union established by the Treaty on European Union